Cheese Regulation & Good Practice

 How Does the Design of a Dairy Impact Food Safety?

 When looking at the design of a dairy, the placement of a cheese cave, or perhaps the site of a cheesemongers, it is necessary to consider how the space will contribute to an effective, safe food environment.
-There are several design factors that will have an impact on food safety, predominantly from cross contamination.
-It is important to consider these when deciding whether to move into an existing building or create a purpose-built space.
-Factors to consider include:
+There are several design factors that will have an impact on food safety, predominantly from cross contamination and it is important to consider these when deciding whether to move into an existing building or create a purpose-built space.

 101 guide – Cheese Regulation & Good Practice | Chapter two